Symmetry Breaking in Density Functional Theory due to Dirac Exchange for a Hydrogen Molecule: Introduction

 \section{Introduction}

-In this paper, we report studies of the properties of density functional theory (DFT) energy minimizers within the context of the hydrogen molecule, (\Hm).
+In this paper, we report studies of the properties of density functional theory (DFT) energy minimizers within the context of the hydrogen molecule, {\Hm}.
 The (DFT) minimizers discussed are related to those of the Kohn-Sham spin density functional method.
 The exchange correlation function \cite{Parr-Yang} is simplified by including only Dirac spin density exchange without correlation \cite{Parr-Yang} .
-We will show that for fixed electron mass, the structure of the minimizing Kohn-Sham solutions change character with the variation of a parameter related to the relative strength of the exchange-correlation component of the functional.
-Similar studies varying the molecular bond length were undertaken using robust finite element methods for Hartree-Fock and SLDA functionals in \cite{HoudongThesis} and for Hartree-Fock using a maximum overlap method in \cite{barca2014communication}.
-The better understanding of such problems is connected to challenges for further developing density functional theory (see e.g., \cite{Yang:08,Yang:12}) and directly in the application of density functional theory (DFT) to highly correlated condensed materials \cite{Cox1992} \cite{Roll2004} \cite{Peng-Perdew2017} and in spin ordered molecular systems.
-In addition, uniqueness and symmetry breaking in other quantum mechanical models have recently been studied widely in for instance the works \cite{FL2,FL1} for polaron models, \cite{GriesemerHantsch:12,gontier2018lower,gontier2018spin} for Hartree-Fock models of atoms, and many others.
+We will show that for fixed electron mass, the structure of the minimizing Kohn-Sham solutions change character with the variation of parameters related to the relative strength of the exchange-correlation component of the functional. {In particular, the changes of these parameters lead to bifurcations from globally stable delocalized product states with no spin localization to product states with electron spin localized on atomic sites (antiferromagnetic states).
+This behavior is similar to the formation of spin ordered states in the DFT analysis of highly correlated materials \cite{kubicki,Cox1992,Peng-Perdew2017,Roll2004}.}

+Similar studies varying the molecular bond length {have been} undertaken using robust finite element methods for Hartree-Fock and SLDA functionals in \cite{HoudongThesis} and for Hartree-Fock using a maximum overlap method in \cite{barca2014communication}. {The precise electron configurations that occur in the ground states of such problems is important for} further developing density functional theory (see e.g., \cite{Yang:08,Yang:12}) as well as directly in the application of density functional theory (DFT) to highly correlated condensed materials \cite{kubicki,Cox1992,Peng-Perdew2017,Roll2004} and in spin ordered molecular systems.
+In addition, uniqueness and symmetry breaking in other quantum mechanical models have recently been studied widely in for instance the works \cite{FL2,FL1} for polaron models, \cite{gontier2018lower,gontier2018spin,GriesemerHantsch:12} for Hartree-Fock models of atoms, and many others.
 A similar strategy to that undertaken here in one of our limits was explored for the periodic Thomas--Fermi--Dirac--von Weizs\"acker model in \cite{ricaud2017,ricaud2017symmetry}.

-We consider a neutral hydrogen molecule (\Hm) with nuclei placed $2R$ apart.
-The external potential is given by (after a possible coordinate change)
+We consider a neutral hydrogen molecule {\Hm} with nuclei placed $2R$ apart.
+The external potential is given by (after a possible coordinate change){

-where $e_1$ is the $(1, 0, 0)$ vector in $\RR^3$ and $x_1$ and $x_2$ denote the positions of the two electrons and we use atomic units.
-The two-electron Schr\"odinger operator is given by
+where $e_1$ is the $(1, 0, 0)$ vector in $\RR^3$.} The two-electron Schr\"odinger operator is given by

+{where $x_1$ and $x_2$ denote the position of the two electrons in the system.
+Atomic units are used throughout.}